Rev. Dr. LeRoy O. Perry, Jr., Pastor, Mount Olive AME Zion Church and Rev. Timothy Howard, Presiding Elder, Western District AME Zion Church

 YCCI initially provided intensive training on topics such as the importance of clinical research, how it is conducted, and protections for human subjects.
 Continuing education is provided on an ongoing basis through monthly faculty presentations.

-For more information or to request services provided by this program, please contact Frederic De Pourcq at 203.785.4027 or email@example.com.
+For more information or to request services provided by this program, please contact Kelly Anastasio at 203.737.6845 or email@example.com.